 A special case: Bracketing approach (EMA)

 Compare a new MR formulation (regimen once a day) with an IR formulation (twice a day).
-Cmax is the surrogate target metric for safety (Non-Superiority) and Cmin the surrogate for efficacy (Non-Inferiority):
+Cmax is the surrogate metric for safety (Non-Superiority) and Cmin is the surrogate metric for efficacy (Non-Inferiority):

 […] therapeutic studies might be waived [if …]: